Who is your sexual self? Have you met them yet?

 In the same way that we don't inquire of others sexuality at the grocery store, we rarely check-in with ourselves regarding our sexual goals, needs, and overall sexual health and well-being.
 We want to help shift this narrative.

-Second, while our sexual or romantic selves have the potential to thrive and find integration with the rest of us, other systemic forces impact us and make it harder to do this work.
+Second, while our sexual selves have the potential to thrive and find integration with the rest of us, other systemic forces impact us and make it harder to do this work.
 We miss those erotic cues, or completely subjugate these parts of ourselves, as a result of the current sociocultural framework.

 In more simple terms: it's not your fault you grew up religious, or in a family that didn't talk about sex, or in a time period before the internet and access to more information and exploration.
 It's not your fault that you were shamed for your queerness, your desire, your exploration and play.
 It's not your fault that you were married young, or having sex to please others, gain belonging and fulfill the expectations you were given.
 It's not your fault that you were assaulted, or impacted by other systemic oppression which made access to pleasure more challenging (ie: bipoc folks, trans folks, those impacted by classism, sexism, racism).
 And also, it's not too late to shift this trajectory.

-Third, your sexual or romantic self is not defined by one word or concept- but it's a complex multilayered self.
+Third, your sexual self is not defined by one word or concept- but it's a complex multilayered self.
 Three key layers exist: Your identity (mental concept of who you are, orientation, labels- including asexual or aromantic, demi, bi etc.), your attraction (your desire- what do you actually like, what stimulates your body and mind in erotic/ romantic/ sexual/ sensual ways), and your expression (what do you actually DO, with whom and in what ways).

-Here's an image to break it down!
+Here's two images to break it down!

 One way to approach this work is to use your creative skills to push past the current logistical/ cultural/ shame and stigma... to allow you imaginative exploration.